JeffRice/reactUI/README.md

 Above the list, provide a toggle switch that toggles the list between displaying all calculations and only this user's calculations.

-Note that because the app does not include a login page or anything similar, if the user reloads the page it will not know on reload which calculations belong to this user.
-This is just a limitation of the assignment.
+The toggle switch will no longer work if you reload the page.
+As a bonus, modify the app such that on page reload it still knows which calculations belong to this user.

 ## Calculation Detail Page